 - Pack riding: Some riders love riding in groups, but be aware that you could be creating a danger to other traffic.
 If you ride too slow you are worse than caravans and trucks to pass.
 If you are riding too fast, you may be intimidating to other traffic.

-- Intimidating rider gear: A leather race suit with a tinted visor makes you look like Judge Dredd, Robocop or Darth Vader.
+- Intimidating rider gear: A leather race suit with a tinted visor makes you safe, but to the public you look like Judge Dredd, Robocop or Darth Vader.
 You might be on your way to a toy run, but to the public you could be any sort of villain or terrorist under that outfit.
+Try giving a wave!
 Or how about dressing up to look like outlaws?
 Are you really an outlaw?
 It’s a free country and you can wear what you like, but don’t complain if you are run off the road because you looked intimidating to a young family in their SUV.

 - Skull face masks: This could have been included in the previous point, but we think it requires a whole separate section.
 Are you going to a Halloween party, or just trying to scare little kiddies?